 The problem is summed up by the maxim ‘You don’t know what you don’t know’.
 In order to get to a place where you do know what you don’t know you need to ask the right questions.

 Most people start by asking questions and thinking about colours, fonts, animations and what they want to say (contrast that to asking instead ‘what would people like to hear?’).

 The questions they should be starting with revolve around audience and purpose, not eye candy.

 Once you know who your site is for and what you want your website to achieve then you’re far more likely to build a winner.

 So build your own website if you want to, or pay a developer if you want to.
 It’s up to you but either way, you should be starting with the right questions.

-At Very Simple Sites we can help you through the DIY process or we can build it all for you – get in touch and we’ll ask you all the right questions to make sure your web project gets going in a way that suits you and your budget.
+At Very Simple Sites we can build it all for you and we’ll ask you all the right questions to make sure your web project gets going in a way that suits you and your budget.